bmilcs/odin-javascript-final-project/src/README.md

   - [x] If a new special by a favorite comedian is released:
   - [x] Add a db entry users/{id}/notifications: []

-Additional notifications:

-- [ ] Check release date of specials: if release date = today, send notification

-### Fix Appearances/Specials Overwriting One Another

-Some specials are incorrectly associated with a comedian from tmdb.

-Some specials have multiple comedians associated with them and their specialPages are overwritten with the last comedian to add the special page.

-- [ ] On creating specialPages, check if special page already exists
-  - [ ] If it does, add an additional comedian to it
-  - [ ] OR remove appearances altogether from the site
-    - [ ] Focus on main specials only

 ### Segment Favorites & Subscriptions

 - [ ] Clearly divide functionality between favorites/subscriptions